| | | | |

 Cool in saucepan, then transfer to jars.

-Best Pumpkin Butter Recipe Tips
+Best Pumpkin Butter Recipe Revisions and Tips

 • Can I just use brown sugar instead of the maple syrup?
 Yes!
 Substitute for the same amount if you’re not a fan of maple.